 Love of Irish Culture and Landscape Shared by Preservationist Micheál Mac Gearailt

-It's a pleasure to present this conversation with Micheál Mac Gearailt, an amatuer historian and archaeologist-in-training from East Clare, Ireland.
+Irish culture is explored in this conversation with Micheál Mac Gearailt, an amatuer historian and archaeologist-in-training from East Clare, Ireland.
 While Micheál is modest about his credentials, he is a passionate and knowledgeable advocate for the preservation of his cultural heritage.
 In particular, he is active in documenting the anglicisation of Irish placenames and researching placenames' role in archaeology and history.

 I had the good fortune to cross paths with Micheál last May, after having been invited to attend a session of 'Misneach in a time of Covid,’ an initiative held in County Clare to discuss ways the larger community could support each other during and after the pandemic.
 The series of gatherings was organized by Opening Space for Leadership, a collaboration of change-makers.
 Misneach means "courage" and the intent was to create a safe harbour for diverse people.
 The Misneach organizers had a commitment to be inclusive and, in particular, to ensure that the voices of the area's young people were heard.